 Suggestions

-Split the optimization playbooks and reporting template into separate referenced files to reduce the main skill's token footprint.
+Split the ROI calculation, optimization playbooks, and enterprise considerations into separate referenced files to improve progressive disclosure and reduce the main file's token footprint.

 | Dimension | Reasoning | Score |